-We employ the following relatives of Patrick H. Hawkins, our Chief Executive Officer: Angela Wagamon (sister) and Katherine Hawkins (daughter); and the following relatives of Theresa R. Moran, our Vice President - Purchasing, Logistics and Sales Support: Michael Clemens and John Clemens (brothers).
-Including retirement plan contributions and bonuses, each such employee earned in excess of \$120,000 in fiscal 2020.
+We employ the following relatives of Patrick H. Hawkins, our Chief Executive Officer: Angela Wagamon (sister) and Katherine Hawkins (daughter); the following relatives of Shirley A. Rozeboom, our Vice President - Health and Nutrition: Macy Pollgreen and Riley Segura (daughters); the following relative of John R. Sevenich, our Vice President - Industrial: Ali Lindsay (daughter); and the following relatives of Theresa R. Moran, our Vice President - Purchasing, Logistics and Sales Support: Michael Clemens and John Clemens (brothers).
+Including retirement plan contributions and bonuses, each such employee earned in excess of \$120,000 in fiscal 2021.

 Stauber leases its corporate office building and warehouse in Fullerton, California from an entity that is partially owned by Daniel J. Stauber, Chief Brand Officer of our Health and Nutrition Group and one of our Board members.
-The amount of rent expense paid in fiscal 2020 totaled \$472,000, of which approximately \$56,000 was attributable to Mr. Stauber.
-In addition, Mr. Stauber has a minority ownership interest in Laird Superfood, Inc., a customer of Stauber.
-Our sales to Laird Superfood, Inc. in fiscal 2020 totaled approximately \$350,000.
+The amount of rent expense paid in fiscal 2021 totaled \$518,000, of which approximately \$60,000 was attributable to Mr. Stauber.

 These transactions were reviewed and ratified by the Audit Committee.